sylvyn/sexmp/Dream Prohibition Act.md

 # Dream Prohibition Act

-# Section 1 - Association and Mention of Dream
+# Section 1 -  Mention of Dream
-   Metioning Dream, the content creator, is generally prohibited, and frowned upon, if this bill is signed.
+   Metioning Dream, the content creator, in a positive light is generally prohibited and frowned upon, immediately after this bill is signed.
+This will be elaborated in Section 2.

+# Section 2 - Disallowed Mentions of Dream.
+   The disallowed mentions are:

+   • Mentions of Dream as:
+       - A content creator
+       - A person

+   • Things Dream has done

+   • Dream's fanbase / stans

+# Section 3 - Association of things to Dream
+   Associating things, like Glow Squids, to Dream is unallowed.
+This will have to be expanded upon in the future.